cockroachdb/docs/cockroachcloud/cmek-ops-gcp.md

 ## Step 1: Provision the cross-tenant service account

-Here we will create a cross-tenant service account that can be temporarily assumed by users in another account, in this case, Cockroach Labs' account.
+Here we will create a cross-tenant service account that can be temporarily assumed by users in another GCP project, in this case, a project managed by {{ site.data.products.dedicated }}.
 This service account will have permissions to use the key for encryption and decryption.

 1. Find your {{ site.data.products.dedicated }} organization ID in the {{ site.data.products.db }} [organization settings page] [cluster page](https://cockroachlabs.cloud/settings).